MeterMonitor-io/metermonitor-io.github.io/user-guide.md

 ### History chart

 Each meter shows a chart of readings over time.
-Green points are automatic readings; blue points are manual entries.
 Hover over a point to see the exact value, confidence, and timestamp.

 ### Evaluation details